nerves-project/nerves/guides/introduction/getting-started.md

 fear, if you need something from Linux, Nerves provides a way to use most of the packages available through [Buildroot](https://buildroot.org).

-## Development environment

-Before you create your first Nerves project or explore Nerves with Livebook, you will need to make sure to [install some system packages](installation.html) required by the Framework, Platform, and Tooling.

 ## Nerves + Livebook

 A great path to exploring Nerves for the first time is by setting up the